 |TOTAL||Sum of the above = K-Factor formula|

-* The FCA might ask you to use the ‘alternative approach’ to this, but this will be under direct instruction from the FCA, rather than the firm’s discretion.
+* The FCA might ask you to use the 'alternative apporach' to this, but this will be under direct instructions from the FCA, rather than the firm's discretion.

 Fixed overhead requirement